ShreyesAthreya/TSV_to_JSON/README.md

 If there are any errors, they are added to a list
 The data and error responses are returned in a serialized format through a REST API

+### Dependency version used during build
+- python=3.10
+- django=4.1
+- djangorestframework=3.14
 ## Prerequisites

 - Python 3.x
-- Django 3.x
+- Django 3.x and above
-- Django REST framework
+- Django REST Framework

 ### Getting started